Mosheh 2:

 6:25 And 'El`azar Aharon's son took him one of the daughters of Putiel to wife; and she bare him Pinchas: these are the heads of the fathers of the Leviim according to their families.

-Mosheh and Aharon return to Paroh
+Moshe and Aharon to confront Paroh

 1st Portion | 2nd Portion | 3rd Portion | 4th Portion | 5th Portion | 6th Portion | 7th Portion | Maftir